For every successful love experience,

 partnership is as traumatic as a death in the family

-- or as liberating as a reprieve from a life sentence in prison.
+- or as liberating as a reprieve from a prison.

 So many people tell us that they want to save their